Tylenol/Acetaminophen ADHD and Autism Lawsuit

 Tylenol Use During Pregnancy

 Many women experience pain and discomfort while pregnant.
-Pregnant women may look to Tylenol to ease aches and suffering.
+Pregnant women may look to Tylenol to ease aches and pains.
 Two U.S. studies found that 65-70 percent of women used acetaminophen anytime during pregnancy.
 Health professionals generally consider Tylenol safe to use while pregnant.
-In fact, for many years the general consensus was that Tylenol (or acetaminophen) is the safest over-the-counter pain reliever during pregnancy.
+In fact, for many years, the general consensus was that Tylenol (or acetaminophen) is the safest over-the-counter pain reliever during pregnancy.

-New scientific studies raise concerns over the effects of acetaminophen during pregnancy.
-In 2019, John Hopkins University and the U.S. Department of Human Health Services found that babies exposed to acetaminophen were nearly three times more likely to develop ADHD or autism.
-Other studies in Denmark and Spain associated acetaminophen use while pregnant with higher rates of autism.
+In 2019, John Hopkins University and the U.S. Department of Human Health Services found that babies exposed to acetaminophen were nearly three times more likely to develop ADHD and over three times more likely to be diagnosed with autism.

-In 2020 Columbia University found that acetaminophen impairs brain development in the fetus.
+In 2020, Columbia University found that acetaminophen could impair brain development in the fetus.
 This exposure may lead to ADHD and other neurological disorders.
-Researchers ask doctors to reconsider the side effects of Tylenol during pregnancy.
-Over the last few years, studies have produced stronger evidence suggesting that maternal use of Tylenol (acetaminophen) increases a baby’s risk of developing autism or ADHD.
-However, studies have indicated this link for over a decade.
+Researchers asked doctors to reconsider the side effects of Tylenol during pregnancy.

 The FDA on Tylenol